MobilePayDev/MobilePay-Subscriptions/docs/authentication.md

 [![](assets/images/OpenIdflowWithFIandAuthorize.png)](assets/images/OpenIdflowWithFIandAuthorize.png)

-**The OpenID Connect flow:**
+**Implementing OpenID Connect**

-There are many OpenID Connect certified libraries for different platforms, so you just have to chose the one, that suits you best [from this list](http://openid.net/developers/certified/#RPLibs).
+There are many OpenID Connect certified libraries for different platforms, so you have to chose the one, that suits you best [from this list](http://openid.net/developers/certified/#RPLibs). we recommend <a href="https://github.com/IdentityModel/IdentityModel.OidcClient2">Certified C#/NetStandard OpenID Connect Client Library for native mobile/desktop Applications</a>
 In short - The flow is described in the following 5 steps:

 [Step 1: Call /connect/authorize to initiate user login and consent](https://developer.mobilepay.dk/developersupport/openid/authorize/)